 Over the past few years I’ve been fortunate enough to do a bit of international travel.
 I’m also fascinated with personal security.
 The following are some minor “best practices” for international travel security.
 If you have any suggestions, post them so we can all benefit.
 Additionally, If I’m being foolish, please call me out.

-Primer: I fly with a US passport, often through countries where I prefer not to advertise my citizenship.
+I fly with a US passport, often through countries where I prefer not to advertise my citizenship.
 I worry about my general privacy being violated by large scale data-aggregation companies, identity fraud, and international terrorism.
-I also worry about my US Passport elevating my profile.
+Also, I worry about my US Passport elevating my profile.

 I took the above photo in a European airport.
 Can you identify the US Service-member?
 As a professional, it’s a worthwhile investment to buy normal/bland luggage.
 I know plenty of servicemembers who view this as an unprofessional and ridiculous violation of operational security (OPSEC).
 Obviously some do not.
 Use normal luggage.
 Blend in.
 Don’t be interesting.